-Accurate, on-demand bin location data allows the team to plan logistics and rebalance their network faster.
-This creates cost savings, both in employee time and asset utilisation.
-Even better, fewer bins are required to be in circulation at any given time – a win for everyone.
+Location data from the bin sensors is sent to a dashboard for automated reporting.
+Accurate, on-demand bin location data allows Mainfreight to rebalance their network faster.
+They've saved on costs, both in employee time and asset utilisation.
+Even better, fewer bins are required to be in circulation at any given time.

 In order to provide ambulance service coverage throughout NZ, St John and Wellington Free Ambulance rely on both paging and SMS notifications to initiate ambulance dispatch procedures.
 They also need to manage communications with workers throughout the ambulance dispatch process.